NForza/Cyrus/getting-started/getting-started.md

 public partial record struct Address;
 ```

-* Add a command named NewCustomerCommand:
+* In the same file (or a new if you want), add a command named NewCustomerCommand:

 ```csharp
 [Command(Route = "/customers", Verb = HttpVerb.Post)]